Manly, New South Wales: Schools and churches

-The closest secondary school for Manly is St Pauls College, which is a local boys high school for years 7 to 12.
-The closest selective secondary school is Manly Selective Campus which caters for years 7 to 12 and is located in the neighbouring suburb of Curl Curl.
+The closest secondary school for Manly is St Pauls College, which is a local co-ed high school for years 7 to 12.
+The closest selective secondary school is Manly Selective Campus which caters for years seven to 12 and is located in the neighbouring suburb of Curl Curl.

 Recreation

 Manly has Sydney Harbour on its western side with calm water, ferry wharf, a swimming area, the former Manly Sea Life Sanctuary aquarium, and sailing and yacht clubs.
 About 300 m to the east is the Pacific Ocean and Manly Beach.
 There are more than 20 km of cycle tracks that can be used to explore the area.

 The Manly International Jazz Festival is Australia's largest community-based jazz festival.
 It is held during the October long weekend public holiday, with various stages hosting continuous free public performances from midday until early evening.
 The BBC soap opera Out of the Blue was set in Manly.